Key Ideas about this Work of Art

 - This seated male figure could have represented an ancestor, ruler, or deity, or it may have been a grave marker or decoration on a sacred building.

-The Nok civilization of Nigeria, an agricultural and iron-smelting culture that flourished from around 600 B.C.-A.D.
-600, is named for the town of Nok near where terracotta sculptures of this type were first discovered.
-The meaning and function of these images, which range in size from a few inches to life-size, can only be speculated.
-Some may have represented rulers, ancestors, or deities, whereas figures with physical deformities might have been used in healing rituals.
-Certain figures may have served as roof finials to mark houses containing shrines or sacred objects, as is the custom in some areas of West Africa today.
-Others may have been used as grave goods.
+The Nok civilization of Nigeria was an agricultural and iron-smelting culture, whose terracotta sculptures have been scientifically dated from around 500 BCE to 200 CE.
+The Nok culture is named for the town of Nok, located near the area in which terracotta sculptures like this one were first discovered.
+The meaning and function of these sculptures, which range in size from a few inches to several feet tall, is unknown.
+Some of the sculptures may have represented rulers, ancestors, or deities.
+Sculptures of human figures with physical deformities might have been used in healing rituals.
+Certain figures may have served as roof finials (decorative details) to indicate which buildings contained shrines or sacred objects.
+This custom is still practiced in some areas of West Africa today.

 The “thinker” pose of this figure was a favorite of Nok artists.
-Bodies are typically cylindrical in form and are adorned with bracelets, necklaces, belts, and headdresses.
-Triangular-shaped, pierced eyes are characteristic of Nok sculptures, as is the use of coarse clay containing grains of mica, quartz, or granite.
+In Nok art, human figures are typically cylindrical in form and are depicted wearing bracelets, necklaces, belts, and headdresses.
+Triangle-shaped eyes are a common feature of Nok sculptures, as is the use of coarse clay containing grains of mica, quartz, or granite.

 tags: function, ritual, power, ancient